hav1n/TimeToTeamplay/README.md

-# TimeToTeamplay
+# Time To Teamplay

-Finding appropriate time to work together
+### Finding appropriate time to work together
+---